 From seeing KISS to working on their promotions.

 This is a copy of the Alice Cooper poster the legend himself signed.

 The Fantastic Four, Dr. Strange and Wolverine.

 When they killed Superman the first time it was huge news.
 The comic made national headlines.

 The next 20 years: The digital age becomes an age

-The only thing better (questionable) in my mind than comic books had to be working with various ad agencies.
-At this point I got to work on some very high-profile national ad campaigns.
-In fact almost everything we worked on was seen by millions of people every week in various advertising vehicles (magazines, billboards, TV etc).
-The great thing about this period is being able to work on these amazing projects.
-Among the brands, I also got to work with some of my favorite entertainers including KISS and Alice Cooper.
-Oh and that little Chevy ad with the 2 unknown sports figures.
-This is also the time I developed Kryptonite which was the idea of using 3d for product photography instead of a conventional camera.
+The only thing better in my mind than working on comic books had to be working with the ad agencies.
+At this point, I got to work on some very high-profile national campaigns.
+In fact, almost everything we worked on was seen by millions of people every week in magazines, billboards, TV, and other advertising vehicles.
+The great thing about this period was being able to work on these amazing projects.
+Among the many product brands, I also got to work with some of my favorite entertainers, including KISS and Alice Cooper.
+Oh, and that little Chevy ad with two unknown sports figures.
+This is also the time I developed "Kryptonite," which was the idea of using 3D and CGI for product photography instead of a conventional camera.

 Nothing better than food advertising.

 One of the first 3D comps.